 - a.
 Provide a report to the Board of Directors at each board meeting on personnel issues, Labour Management Committee meetings, and the activities and projects undertaken by Personnel Committee. - b.
-Seek direction from the Board of Directors to advise excluded managers on addressing major personnel issues such as, but not limited to: - i.
-Unresolved Step 3 grievances that may proceed to arbitration - ii.
-The closing or restructuring of departments and business units due to technological change, organizational change, or complete termination of operations - iii.
-The creation of new unionized staff positions (Class 10 and above) - iv.
-The creation of new excluded manager positions or the elimination of current excluded manager positions
+Seek direction from the Board of Directors to advise excluded managers on addressing major personnel issues such as, but not limited to: - Unresolved Step 3 grievances that may proceed to arbitration - The closing or restructuring of departments and business units due to technological Page 116 Board of Directors Policy July 20, 2018

+- change, organizational change, or complete termination of operations - The creation of new unionized staff positions (Class 10 and above) - The creation of new excluded manager positions or the elimination of current excluded manager positions